flimflam-austin/hugo-cms-test/content/quick_reads/20200331-dolly/index.md

       * Dolly’s dedication to children’s literacy was inspired by her dad, who never learned to read or write.

-      * In 1995, Dolly founded the _Imagination Library_ in Tennessee.
+      * In 1995, Dolly founded the_Imagination Library_ in Tennessee.

-      * To date, the _Imagination Library_ has mailed more than 100 million free
+      * To date, the_Imagination Library_ has mailed more than 100 million free
       books to children in participating communities in US, UK, Canada & Australia.
     _key: card-3-bcb8ea73-9b37-4564-b34b-dd036648755c
   - order: 3
+    useCheckmark: false
     body: >-
       ## Why It Matters: